Sterbic/GCDProject/CodeBook.md

 ## Columns

-Description of the column of the output file `tidy-dataset-avg.txt` of the `run_analysis.R` script.
+Description of the columns of the output file `tidy-dataset-avg.txt` obtained by running the `run_analysis.R` script.

 - The first two columns:
     - **subject**: integer ID of the subject that performed the action